 Hematocrit or Hct is a laboratory parameter that indicates the percentage of red blood cells, also known as erythrocytes, in your total blood volume, being important to identify and diagnose some situations, such as anemia.

-Hematocrit levels may also reflect the amount of hemoglobin present in the red blood cells: when the hematocrit is low, it is usually indicates that there is a low level of red blood cells or hemoglobin, which may indicate anemia, for example.
-When it is high, it may be indicate poor blood flow, which may be due to severe dehydration, for example.
+Hematocrit levels may also reflect the amount of hemoglobin present in the red blood cells: when your hematocrit levels are low, it usually indicates that there is a low level of red blood cells or hemoglobin, which may indicate anemia, for example.
+When it is high, it can indicate poor blood flow, which may be due to severe dehydration, for example.